Campbell Street Gaol: Notable inmates

-The gaol had many notable inmates, including Margaret Coghlin, the last woman executed in Tasmania.
+The jail had many notable inmates, including Margaret Coghlin, the last woman executed in Tasmania.
 The bushranger Martin Cash was briefly held in Campbell Street Gaol after being captured nearby.
 Running from the nearby Old Commodore Inn in Brisbane Street, Cash ran down Argyle Street and turned into Melville Street trying to get to the Domain and escape.
-However the street was a dead end, blocked by the gaol and the Prison Governor's residence.
+However the street was a dead end, blocked by the jail and the Prison Governor's residence.
 A gunfight ensued and Cash was captured.
-Until the demolition of the gaol and the extension of Melville Street, this part of Melville Street became known locally as 'Martin's Mistake'.
+Until the demolition of the jail and the extension of Melville Street, this part of Melville Street became known locally as 'Martin's Mistake'.

 Current use

-Parts of the gaol and associated buildings were designed under the supervision of John Lee Archer, an Irish born engineer and architect who served as Civil Engineer in Van Diemen's Land between 1827 and 1838.
-All that remains of the site are a small group of buildings on the corner of Campbell and Brisbane Streets and the base of a remnant of the high sandstone wall that once enclosed the gaol on the Campbell Street side.
+Parts of the jail and associated buildings were designed under the supervision of John Lee Archer, an Irish born engineer and architect who served as Civil Engineer in Van Diemen's Land between 1827 and 1838.
+All that remains of the site are a small group of buildings on the corner of Campbell and Brisbane Streets and the base of a remnant of the high sandstone wall that once enclosed the jail on the Campbell Street side.
 The complex consists of a church, built between 1831 and 1833 over solitary confinement cells.
 The church was then converted to a prison chapel and law courts in the late 1850s.
 Today this complex is known as the Penitentiary Chapel Historic Site.

 The scaffold for hanging was restored in the 1980s, and uses the original fixtures.